 3D-Printed Boat

-As part of my cooperative PhD at the University of the Bundeswehr Munich under the supervision of Prof. Josef Kiendl, and in collaboration with the FH Münster / Münster School of Architecture, I have developed a parametric workflow that automatically adapts 3D-printing geometries to different process parameters, slicers and LFAM systems.
+As part of a Project with the University of the Bundeswehr Munich under the supervision of Prof. Josef Kiendl, and in collaboration with the FH Münster / Münster School of Architecture, We have developed a parametric workflow that automatically adapts 3D-printing geometries to different process parameters, slicers and LFAM systems.
+The goal is to enable a robust CAD/CAM automation framework for 45° planar printing, independent of the specific machine configuration.

 To validate this workflow under real LFAM conditions, a boat hull was printed entirely with 45° inclined layers.
 The demonstrator illustrates how rule-based parametrisationalgorithmically generated bridge surfaces and continuous toolpaths can produce self-supporting, watertight structures without support material.